Robbuss/coding-challenge/README.md

 Get the matrix multiplication to work with numbers Write a separate class for conversion to the Excel like notation Write a test to cover the examples in the Assignment

+# Possible improvement
+Add a few buttons in the frontend to add columns and rows to each matrix

 # Run:
 docker-compose up -d